 Yes.
 "Some women can get pregnant within four weeks of having a termination," says Dr Coffey.
 "So make sure you start using contraception immediately afterwards if you want to avoid getting pregnant again."

-If after reading this you still feel you need help or just to talk to someone click the link below for various routes and options you have
+If after reading this you still feel you need help or just to talk to someone visit the Counselling Directory for various routes and options you have.